AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems: Abstract

 \section{Abstract}

-Unmanned Aerial Vehicles (UAVs) in disaster response require complex, queryable intelligence that on-board CNNs cannot provide.
-While Vision-Language Models (VLMs) offer this semantic reasoning, their high resource demands make on-device deployment infeasible, and naive cloud offloading fails under the low-bandwidth networks endemic to disaster zones.
-We present \texttt{AVERY}, a framework that enables VLM deployment through adaptive split computing.
-We advance the split computing paradigm beyond traditional depth-wise partitioning by introducing a functional, {cognitive-inspired} dual-stream split that separates the VLM into a high-frequency, low-resolution "context stream" for real-time awareness and a low-frequency, high-fidelity "insight stream" for deep analysis.
-A lightweight, self-aware on-board controller manages this architecture, monitoring network conditions and operator intent to dynamically select from pre-trained compression models, navigating the fundamental accuracy-throughput trade-off.
-Evaluated using the VLM LISA-7B across an edge-cloud scenario under fluctuating network conditions, \texttt{AVERY} consistently outperforms static configurations, while achieving 11.2\% higher accuracy than raw image compression, and 93.98\% lower energy consumption compared to full-edge execution, thereby enhancing mission efficiency and enabling real-time, queryable intelligence on resource-constrained platforms in dynamic environments.
+Unmanned Aerial Vehicles (UAVs) in disaster response require complex, queryable intelligence that onboard CNNs cannot provide.
+While Vision-Language Models (VLMs) offer this semantic reasoning, their high resource demands make on-device deployment infeasible, and naive cloud offloading fails under the low-bandwidth, unstable networks endemic to disaster zones.
+We present \texttt{AVERY}, an intent-driven adaptive split computing framework for efficient VLM deployment on resource-constrained platforms. \texttt{AVERY} is motivated by the observation that operator intent must be treated as a first-class system objective, since missions such as broad situational monitoring and precise, spatially grounded investigation require different semantic products, latency targets, and resource allocations.
+To reflect this, \texttt{AVERY} advances split computing beyond traditional depth-wise partitioning through a functional, cognitive-inspired dual-stream split: a high-frequency, low-resolution Context stream for real-time awareness, and a low-frequency, high-fidelity Insight stream for deep analysis.
+This design enables a hierarchical split strategy: computation is first separated by function, then partitioned depth-wise across edge and cloud when the Insight stream is required.
+A lightweight, self-aware onboard controller monitors network conditions and operator intent to select from pre-trained compression models, navigating the accuracy-throughput trade-off at runtime.
+Evaluated using LISA-7B in an edge-cloud setting under fluctuating network conditions, \texttt{AVERY} achieves 11.2\% higher accuracy than raw image compression, 93.98\% lower energy consumption than full-edge execution, and average accuracy within 0.75\% of the static High-Accuracy baseline during dynamic adaptation.
+Overall, \texttt{AVERY} enhances mission efficiency and enables real-time, queryable intelligence in dynamic disaster environments.